1970 NBA draft: Draft selections and draftee career notes

-Lanier, Tomjanovich, Cowens and Issel all became head coaches after ending their playing career.
+Lanier, Tomjanovich, Cowens, and Issel all became head coaches after ending their playing career.
 Lanier was the interim head coach of the Golden State Warriors in the 1995.
 Tomjanovich coached two NBA teams, the Houston Rockets and the Los Angeles Lakers.
 He coached the Rockets for 12 seasons, leading them to the NBA championship twice in 1994 and 1995.
 He also coached the United States national basketball team to a gold medal at the 2000 Olympic Games.
 Cowens started his coaching career as a player-coach with the Celtics during the 1978–79 season, before returning to a full-time player in the next season.
 He later coached two more NBA teams, most recently with the Golden State Warriors.
 Issel coached the Denver Nuggets for six seasons in two separate three-year stints.
 Two other players drafted also went on to have coaching careers in the NBA: 40th pick Gar Heard and 125th pick George Irvine.

-The 1970 draft class is considered to be one of the best in NBA history as it produced eight Hall of Famers and twelve All-Stars from those draftees who played in the NBA.
+The 1970 draft class is considered to be one of the best in NBA history as it produced eight Hall of Famers and 12 All-Stars from those who played in the NBA.
 The first four picks were inducted to the Hall of Fame and seven of the first eight picks became All-Stars.
-The 1970 Draft is also known as the first draft where international players who had never played U.S. high school and college basketball were selected.
+The 1970 Draft also was the first draft where international players who had never played U.S. high school and college basketball were selected.
 In the 10th and 11th round, the Atlanta Hawks drafted Mexican Manuel Raga and Italian Dino Meneghin; both were playing in the Italian league at the time.
 They became the first two international players drafted to the NBA.
-However, neither of them ever played in the league as the Hawks did not have US$35,000 to buy out either of their contracts with their teams.
+However, neither played in the league as the Hawks did not have US$35,000 to buy out either of their contracts with their teams.
 Meneghin, who played 28 seasons in Italy, has been inducted by the International Basketball Federation (FIBA) to the FIBA Hall of Fame and also to the Basketball Hall of Fame.
 Raga has also been inducted into the FIBA Hall of Fame.